Argentina Hot 100

 The Billboard Argentina Hot 100 is the music industry standard record chart in Argentina for songs, published weekly by Billboard and Billboard Argentina magazines.
 It ranks the most popular songs in Argentina and is compiled by utilizing a formula blending local streaming activity on leading music services such as YouTube, Spotify and Apple Music, among others, as well as national radio airplay and plays of songs featured on a variety of Argentine TV networks.
-Streaming data is provided by Nielsen Music, while radio and TV measurement is powered by BMAT/Vericast.
+Streaming data is provided by Luminate, while radio and TV measurement is powered by BMAT/Vericast.

-The charted debuted on October 13, 2018 with the first number one song of the chart being "Cuando Te Besé" by Becky G and Paulo Londra.
-As of the issue for the week ending on March 19, 2023, the Billboard Argentina Hot 100 has had forty-six different number one entries.
+The charted debuted on 13 October 2018 with the first number one song of the chart being "Cuando Te Besé" by Becky G and Paulo Londra.
+As of the issue for the week ending on 29 March 2025, the Billboard Argentina Hot 100 has had sixty-three different number one entries.
 The song that holds the record for the longest-running number-one single is "Tusa" by Karol G and Nicki Minaj, with 25 weeks.
-The chart's current number-one song is "En La Intimidad" by Big One, Emilia and Callejero Fino.
+The current number-one song on the chart is "Amor de Vago" by La T y La M featuring Malandro.